nheinsdorf/topwave/docs/index.rst

 .. image:: ./_static/topwave-heading.png
    :align: center

-The `topwave` library is a python package to quickly set up single-particle models and calculate their topological invariants.
+The `topwave` library is a python package to quickly set up single-particle models and classify their band topological phases.

-Topwave interfaces with the `Python Materials Genomic library <https://pymatgen.org/>`_.
-You can use either crystallographic data formats like .cif directly or build your own crystal structures using pymatgen's functionality.
-The crystal can then be populated with bosonic or fermionic degrees of freedom.
-The interactions can be generated to automatically respect space group symmetries.
-It's also super easy to construct supercell and even twisted structures.

-Quasi-particle spectra and quantities derived thereof can easily be calculated.
-Electronic band structures, magnon dispersion, magnetization, surface states and some response functions are just a few examples.

-Using Wilson loops the Berry curvature and band topological invariants can be efficiently evaluated.
+The library is designed to be easy to use *and read*.
+It allows even new-comers to calculate topological properties of e.g. electron or magnon spectra with only a few lines of code.
+The package interfaces with the extensive `Python Materials Genomic library <https://pymatgen.org/>`_  helping the user to quickly set up both easy toy models and more realistic simulations for materials respecting the symmetries of the crystal structure.

 .. admonition:: Disclaimer
    :class: warning

    Topwave is still under development.
 This is only an alpha version.
 Please report bugs.

-Topological classification of single-particle band structures have become a standard procedure in many branches of condensed matter physics.
-Many libraries to compute topological invariants, and even more to produce band structures exist.
-In my research as a PhD student I was playing around with a lot of effective models for many different types of materials.
-Topwave uses mostly well-known standard procedures.
-My attempt to streamline the process of creating and classifying effective lattice models is what provided the code base of this package.

 .. admonition:: Do you like topwave?
    :class: seealso